The Season of Wet Wading

 For the full day wet wading adventurer, a good backpack is almost mandatory.
 Along with various fly fishing accoutrements, long days of high country hiking may require a few additional items that very well could save your life (or just make your day on the water a little more pleasant).
 From extra fly boxes, to lunch, rain gear, extra baselayers, survival kits, or a few brewdogs, a good (and comfortable) backpack is required.
 Fishpond, Patagonia, and Simms have been putting out some great packs the past few years that are tailor fit to the adventurous fly angler.
 A few of our favorites:

 One pack to rule them all.
-Patagonia built the Sweet Pack Vest for anglers willing to go the extra mile (or 10) in search of the sweet spot.
+Patagonia built the Hybrid Pack Vest for anglers willing to go the extra mile (or 10) in search of the sweet spot.
 This daypack/fishing vest combo is engineered to comfortably carry and organize everything you need on the trail and on the water.

 When you need to keep your gear totally dry in the wettest environments.